dmfullstack/vagrant-docker-host/README.md

 `docker info`

 The above will confirm that Docker is installed and usable.
+The virtual machine is then ready to pull and run Docker images, e.g.

+`docker run hello-world`

 Note: if you get an error like: `docker: Error response from daemon: devmapper: Error activating devmapper device for`, then reboot the Vagrant virtual machine and that seems to resolve the issue.